We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 As the cryptocurrency market has expanded, the Bitcoin network has slowed.
 It is, therefore, not surprising that many ask the question – are there any other cryptocurrencies that are faster to send than Bitcoin?
 With accessibility, liquidity, and decentralization in mind, several cryptocurrencies within the market can accommodate these desired aspects while offering quicker transaction times than Bitcoin.
 This article will list the fastest cryptocurrencies to transfer that can be used as a viable alternative to Bitcoin.

-The table below shows the average transaction speed of the major coins based on the time to receive a cryptocurrency deposit on a cryptocurrency exchange such as Kraken.
-Figures have been extracted from Statista.
+The table below shows the average transaction speed of the major coins based on the time it takes to receive a cryptocurrency deposit on a cryptocurrency exchange such as Kraken.
+The figures have been extracted from Statista.

 1. Dogecoin (DOGE)